 Students enrolled in the Auto Repair Technician program are eligible to participate in the Snap-on Student Excellence Program.
 This program allows students in trades and technology education programs to purchase high-quality Snap-on tools at a preferred student discount.

 Important State Requirements: Be sure to check here for the requirements in your state.

-Job opportunities for qualified Auto Repair Technicians are projected to grow 65% over the next ten years as the number of vehicles in use is expected to rise.
 Join the 83% of Penn Foster Auto Repair alumni who say that their career has improved since graduation and take the first steps toward an entry level position in a job you love.
 If you’re interested in a career that allows you to work with your hands and put your mechanical skills to use, earning your Auto Repair Technician Career Diploma online, around your schedule, can help you prepare for work at car dealerships, automotive stores, and local garages.